mj-studio-library/react-native-scaled-layout/README.md

 // clamped with dimenScaleRange min, max value (36).heightScaled() /* or */ (36).h()

-// calculated with width, height of design spec
+// calculated with width length of design spec
-// using diagonal length(Pythagoras theorem)
 // clamped with fontScaleRange min, max value (24).fontScaled() /* or */ (24).f()
 ```